The occARU model

 Assessing model fit

 occARU produces site-by-species level log likelihoods (log_lik) as generated quantities; these values can be used with Pareto-smoothed importance sampling leave-one-out cross-validation (PSIS-LOO-CV, Vehtari et al. 2017) as implemented in the loo package (Vehtari et al. 2025).
 PSIS-LOO-CV is known to be problematic when there are observation-level parameters, i.e. \iota_{is} and, when OLREs are included, \epsilon_{ijs}.
-As a remedy, Monte Carlo integration of these random effects is used to produce a second log likelihood object (log_lik2), where the user can set the number of Monte Carlo draws to perform per HMC iteration (argument loo_draws in fit_model()).
+As a remedy, Monte Carlo integration of these random effects is used to produce a second log likelihood object (log_lik2), where the user can set the number of Monte Carlo draws to perform per HMC iteration (argument loo_draws in occARU()).

 Priors

 Default priors for hyperparameters are chosen to be weakly informative on the natural scale of the outcome (species counts).
 Prior families of parameters are fixed, but hyperparameters can be configured.
-They can be inspected and modified with set_priors(), which produces an occARU_priors object to be passed to fit_model().
+They can be inspected and modified with set_priors(), which produces an occARU_priors object to be passed to occARU().

 | Parameter | Interpretation | Default Prior |